ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

    The universe includes a **hyper-spatial layer**—a multidimensional informational infrastructure through which “CTP fields” propagate.
 These fields encode emotion, intent, memory, and potentiality, interacting with biological substrates to generate experience[^11][^12].

 4. **Two New Post-Quantum Fundamental Forces Outside of the Standard Model of Physics**
-  In order to facilite the **CTP Model** required to complete the ***Theory of Everything*** and solve the total fundamental nature of reality and inter-domain existences is the requirement of two new (albeit) non-physical Fundamental Forces and non-physical energy/non-physical energies unified WITH known physics.
+  In order to facilite the **CTP Model** required to complete the grand ultimate ***Theory of Everything*** and solve the total fundamental nature of reality and inter-domain existences is the requirement of two new (albeit) non-physical Fundamental Forces and non-physical energy/non-physical energies unified WITH known physics.

 ## Section III: CTP as Epistemology — Not Just New Physics, but Knowing: Accounting for New Forces and the Abstract CTP Reality Layer (C-Domain)